cs-tsui/datapower-tekton-deploy-cicd/README.md

     ./pipeline-setup.sh dp-deploy-sa dp-pipeline dp
     ```
+* The trigger route needs to be created for the event listener service, and the new route will need to be added to Github webhooks to receive push events

 * (Optional) If you called your service account with a name different than `dp-deploy-sa`, be sure to update it in the `./tekton/trigger.yaml` file.
 Also, you may want to change the pipeline `TriggerTemplate` with the service account name, or deploy a different configuration subdirectory.